ad-sho-loko/mille/README.md

 ## mille

-mille is a toy text editor in less than 1K lines of code.
+mille is a toy text editor in less than 1K lines of code (not including test codes).

+This project is inspired by [https://github.com/antirez/kilo](kilo).
-It aims to be simple, readable codes.
+It also aims to be simple, readable codes.

+Moreover, mille doesn't depend on any external library.

 ![demo](https://github.com/ad-sho-loko/mille/blob/master/img/demo.gif)

+## Features

+- Less 1K code bases
+- No External Libraries.
+- Implement Gap Buffer

+## Editor Features

+- Open file
+- Create file
+- Save fil
+- Edit file
+- Go syntax highlighting

 ## Install

+If you already installed go, Please type below in your terminal.

 ```
 go get -u github.com/ad-sho-loko/mille